paulround2tele/studio/docs/DOMAIN_LIST_API.md

 ```
 ANALYSIS_SERVER_SORT=true
 ```
-If disabled, results are unsorted with respect to richness metrics (client performs sorting) and no `X-Domains-Sort-Version` header or `meta.extra.sort` object is emitted.
+If disabled, results are unsorted with respect to richness metrics (client performs sorting) and no `X-Domains-Sort-Version` header is emitted.

 ## Query Parameters
 | Name | Type | Description | Default | Notes |